VMware

 These logs should be sent to an S3 bucket and from there into Hunters.
 Follow the steps below to make the connection:

-1. Collect the logs from VMWare into an S3 bucket by following this guide for ESXI, or this if you are collecting the NSX Logs.
+1. Collect the logs from VMware into an S3 bucket by following this guide for ESXi, or this if you are collecting the NSX Logs.
 The logs should be collected in a raw text format as below.

 2. Follow this guide to complete the connection process.